jonas-tzhang/MATH5472-Project/README.md

 - `movielens_example.ipynb`: Jupyter Notebook that runs the MovieLens example.

 ## Other Files
-The folder `data`  and the report for
-- `data`: contains the data needed to run MovieLens example.
+- `data`: the folder contains the data needed to run MovieLens example.
 - `MATH5472 Project Report.pdf`: the report for this project.

 ## How to Run the Demos